HIV among migrants in precarious circumstances in Europe

 The review shows that HIV is more prevalent among migrants living in precarious circumstances in Europe and that the number of HIV cases within this group is is significantly higher compared to the general population.
 They also experience multiple barriers in accessing HIV prevention and care.
 These barriers are found on four levels: the policy level, the health system level, the community level and the individual level.
 Migrants encounter administrative complexity, language and communication problems, and multiple forms of stigma, among other things.
 In some countries migrants without residence status are only entitled to emergency care.
 This can lead to exclusion from HIV treatment, as HIV is considered a chronic disease.
 In other countries, such as Belgium, it requires complex administrative steps.
 Only 15 of 28 EU and EEA (EU27 + UK) provide full and free access.

 Although limited evidence was available, the study could identify some examples of effective strategies such as sexual health promotion through mobile outreach units from community organisations, strengthening structural and intercultural competence of health care providers and tailored structural support.
 For this to succeed, it is essential to involve communities and key populations in HIV prevention and care.
 Given the precarious circumstances, in which many migrants find themselves, it is important to not focus solely on HIV, but also work on the structural vulnerabilities that put migrants at risk.
 While research demonstrates what works in prevention and care, political will is needed to implement these strategies.

 Do you want to know more about this topic?

 Christiana Nöstlinger gave a presentation during the webinar “Vulnerable and nowhere to go: Migrants and HIV,” organised by UNAIDS.
-Watch het webinar here.
+Watch the webinar.

 Couldn’t attend the Migration and health seminar?
-Watch the recording here (password: sydN2wv.).
+Watch the recording (password: sydN2wv.).